Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 ## Binary Assemblies

-Binary assemblies, represented by the [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) interface, store reflection data for pre-compiled binary *.dll* files such as *mscorlib.dll*.
+Binary assemblies, represented by the [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) interface, store reflection data for pre-compiled binary DLL files such as *mscorlib.dll*.
 They can be created for any `System.Reflection.Assembly` instance, one in memory or one on disk.

 Similar to project assemblies, binary assemblies also have their own references to other assemblies.
-However in binary assemblies, the references are more informational.
+However, in binary assemblies, the references are more informational.

-[IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) instances can be created for an `Assembly` using any of the methods described in the 'Managing Assembly References' section earlier in this topic.
+[IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) instances can be created for an `Assembly` using any of the methods described in the "Managing Assembly References" section earlier in this topic.
 Similar loading methods are available on [IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository) that can be used to load an [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) without adding it as a reference to a project.
-The assembly reference add methods internally call these various [IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository) load methods.
+The assembly reference "add" methods internally call these various [IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository) "load" methods.

 @if (wpf winforms) {